 This new tiered pricing (with higher rates) will apply across Hyatt's entire portfolio, including suites, a growing collection of all-inclusive properties, and ultra-luxe Miraval wellness resorts.

+The good news?
+You can still lock in award reservations today, before the changes take effect!
 So, yeah … if you're sitting on a stash of Hyatt points – or Chase Ultimate Rewards or Bilt points – time is of the essence.
-Book now to lock in upcoming award stays before May 20, or risk paying a higher price later.

 Highlights from Hyatt's Pending Award Chart Changes

-Hyatt’s latest round of annual category changes – set to take effect May 20, 2026 – skews heavily toward higher award prices, continuing a broader trend as the program also rolls out a new five-tier pricing system that allows hotels to charge more on high-demand nights.
+Hyatt’s latest round of annual category changes – set to take effect tomorrow – skew heavily toward higher award prices, continuing a broader trend as the program also rolls out a new five-tier pricing system that allows hotels to charge more on high-demand nights.

 Here are the biggest takeaways – and the hotels you may want to book before prices jump.